johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 ### Unexpanded Amiga 500

-_Amiga 500, OCS chipset, Kickstart 1.3, 1.2 or 1.1 ROM<br>512 KB Chip RAM_
+_Amiga 500, OCS chipset, Kickstart 1.3, 1.2 or 1.1 ROM (in this order of
+preference)<br>512 KB Chip RAM_

+#### How to set it up

+TODO **Quickstart**

+Use Kickstart 1.3 for the base config; you'll very rarely need to change it to 1.2 or 1.1, (this will be explained below).
+Make sure the compatibility slider is at the far left (best compatibility), then press the **Set configuration** button.

-Save this as _A500 Floppy, PAL_, then create the NTSC variant, set up the shaders, etc. You know the drill.
+Save this as _A500 Floppy, PAL_, then create the NTSC variant, set up the shaders, as you've done for the previous [1 MB Amiga 500](#1-mb-amiga-500) config.

 #### Detailed description